KoBeWi/Metroidvania-System/README.md

 This section explains the terminology used in this README and in the addon itself.
 - Cell: The smallest unit of the game's world, represented by a square or rectangle on the game's map.
 - Map: All of the placed cells, composing the game's world.
+- Coords: Position of a Cell on the map, expressed as Vector3i(x, y, layer).
+In some cases layer is omitted.
 - Border: Edge of a cell.
 There are 2 types of borders:
   - Wall: Solid border with no holes.
   - Passage: A border with hole or another feature that signifies passage (e.g. a door).